 Image optimization involves adjusting image size, format, and metadata to improve load times and search engine visibility without compromising quality.

-- Add descriptive alt text with relevant keywords to make your images search-engine-friendly and improve accessibility.
+You should also add descriptive alt text with relevant keywords to make your images search engine-friendly and improve accessibility.

-- Use appropriate file formats like JPEG for photographs and PNG for graphics.
+Also, remember to use the appropriate file formats, such as JPEG for photographs and PNG for graphics.

 7. Mobile Friendliness

-With mobile-first indexing, Google predominantly uses the mobile version of your site for ranking and indexing.
+With mobile-first indexing, Google primarily uses the mobile version of your site for ranking and indexing purposes.

-That is why a mobile-friendly site improves user experience, reduces bounce rates, and increases engagement on mobile devices.
+That is why Mobile SEO is important as it improves user experience, reduces bounce rates, and increases engagement on mobile devices.

-- Implement responsive design to ensure your site adjusts seamlessly to various screen sizes.
+- Implement a responsive design to ensure your site adjusts seamlessly to various screen sizes.

 - Use tools like Google’s Mobile-Friendly Test to identify and resolve usability issues.